 - criminal investigation (prorated using offenders) cost is assumed to be driven by criminal activity.
 The agreed service use measure for this expenditure is the Aboriginal and Torres Strait Islander share of offenders. - 3. traffic and commuter services (prorated resident population) while cost is likely to be driven by traffic and commuter offences, data in this area are not available.
-As a proxy, the agreed service use measure for this expenditure is the Aboriginal and Torres Strait Islander share of the resident population. - 4. community safety and support (prorated using a combination of offenders and resident population) - includes expenditure related to preserving public order and promoting a safer community including crime prevention and community support, managing and coordinating major events, incidents and emergencies, and responding to calls for assistance.
+As a proxy, the agreed service use measure for this expenditure is the Aboriginal and Torres Strait Islander share of the resident population.

+4. community safety and support (prorated using a combination of offenders and resident population) includes expenditure related to preserving public order and promoting a safer community including crime prevention and community support, managing and coordinating major events, incidents and emergencies, and responding to calls for assistance.

 Some of these services relate to criminal activity (or the risk of criminal activity), while others are provided on behalf of the community as a whole.
 The agreed service use measure for this expenditure is a combination of the Aboriginal and Torres Strait Islander share of offenders and Aboriginal and Torres Strait Islander share of the resident population.

-Data Years 6 Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates Resident population a ABS Australian Demographic Statistics (Cat. no. 3101.0) June2009 June 2011 June 2013 Criminal defendants CGC Criminal Courts Appearances Collection, 2008-09 (unpublished) June 2009 June 2009 June 2009 aNon-Indigenous estimates are available for census years only.
+Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates Resident population a ABS Australian Demographic Statistics (Cat. no. 3101.0) June 2009 June 2011 June 2013 June 2016 Criminal defendants b CGC Criminal Courts Appearances Collection (unpublished) 2008-09 2008-09 2008-09 2012-13 a Non-Indigenous population estimates are available for census years only.
 In the intervening years, Aboriginal and Torres Strait Islander population figures are derived from assumptions about past and future levels of fertility, mortality and migration.
 In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the Aboriginal and Torres Strait Islander population from the total population.
-Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases.
+Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases. b Data on criminal defendants are not collected for all years.
+Where data are not available for a particular year, data for the closest available year will be used (for Victoria, Tasmania and the ACT, 2008-09 data are used for 2015-16 estimates and for WA the latest year of data are 2011-12).